Overnight stay in Puerto Varas

 Since its beginnings in the mid-19th century, Puerto Varasproximity to the city of Puerto Montt has made it the largest settlement on the lake, with a growing population of about 28,000 people.
 Still today the town preserves a host of German and Central-Europe style mansions, most dating back to arrival of the railroad in 1912.
 The architecture and lay-out of the town gives it a distinctive Middle European ambience, thanks in part to imposing landmarks like the cathedral, the Iglesia del Sagrado Corazon.

 The following day, after breakfast, your driver will meet you at the hotel and provide transportation to the small airport of “La Paloma” for your charter flight into the wilderness of Patagonia and a fabulous week of fly fishing at The Patagonian BaseCamp Lodge.
 At the airstrip of Chaitén your driver will be awaiting you for your final road transfer to the lodge.

-After your stay with us, on your day of departure from the lodge, we will drive you to either the airstrip of La Junta or Chaitén for your charter flight back to Puerto Montt.
-You will fly straight into the main airport of Tepual (PMC), where you will connect to your flight to Santiago.
-Please make sure that that flight does not leave before 4:00PM, to allow some time for weather delays.
+After your stay with us, on your day of departure from the lodge, we will drive you to the airstrip of Chaitén for your charter flight back to Puerto Montt.
+You will fly straight into the main airport of Tepual (PMC) or back to the local airport of La Paloma.
+Please make sure that your flight to Santiago does not leave before 4:00PM, to allow some time for weather delays.